 Depending on your tax bracket, this can mean a saving of Rs 15,450 or Rs 30,900 or Rs 46,350 for tax brackets of 10%, 20% and 30% respectively.

 So what are various options under Section 80C for young earners?

 There are several:

 - EPF (Employee Provident Fund) – Generally, the salary is automatically deducted for contribution towards EPF.
-But only your and not your employer’s contribution will qualify for deduction under Section 80C.

 - VPF (Voluntary Provident Fund) – Any additional contribution you make above the required EPF contribution is taken as VPF.

 - PPF (Public Provident Fund) – use this PPF calculator to see how much you can save using PPF alone